TwoAnts/get_server/readme.md

 #Get Server

-To get my lab's server.
+To get my laboratory's server.
 No use for others.

 ##Requirements